-- Students in the fully remote model will receive a mix of asynchronous and synchronous instruction. - The length of the fully remote model will be a minimum of four hours. - If necessary, the district will determine if an IEP meeting or amendment to the IEP will be needed for any students enrolled in the fully remote model. - Students in the fully remote model will receive a mix of asynchronous and synchronous instruction. - Synchronous instruction may include, but is not limited to: - live real time face-to-face instruction through Google Meet - live real time face-to-face instruction through Zoom - live real time communication through Google Classroom and district email - Asynchronous instruction may include, but is not limited to: - self guided lessons - streaming video content - o pre-recorded teacher-created lectures - note taking - online diagnostic tools
+- Phase Five will run from April 8, 2021 through the last day of school. - Students in the fully remote model will receive a mix of asynchronous and synchronous instruction. - The length of the fully remote model will be a minimum of four hours. - If necessary, the district will determine if an IEP meeting or amendment to the IEP will be needed for any students enrolled in the fully remote model. - Students in the fully remote model will receive a mix of asynchronous and synchronous instruction.

+- Synchronous instruction may include, but is not limited to: - o live real time face-to-face instruction through Google Meet - $\circ$ $\,$ live real time face-to-face instruction through Zoom $\,$ - live real time communication through Google Classroom and district email - Asynchronous instruction may include, but is not limited to: - self guided lessons - streaming video content - o pre-recorded teacher-created lectures - note taking - online diagnostic tools